As a result of the COVID-19 pandemic, LAMMICO has received many questions similar to the following:

 In Louisiana, the telemedicine requirements are exempt when furnishing medical assistance in the case of a declared emergency or disaster according to the telemedicine rules of the Louisiana State Board of Medical Examiners (LSBME).
 Moreover, by Proclamation 32-20 of Governor Edwards, Louisiana is facilitating the provision of telehealth services where available and appropriate and has provided guidelines.

 Although, we would recommend contacting the LSBME for further guidance on telemedicine practice during a disaster if a practitioner does not have a Louisiana license.

 On March 13, 2020, Arkansas Governor Hutchinson issued Executive Order 20-05, to amend Executive Order 20-03 to “fully leverage telehealth in Arkansas and to mitigate the spread of COVID-19,” by suspending certain requirements for the provision of telemedicine to Arkansas residents.
 In particular, the Executive Order suspended the requirement of an established provider-patient relationship prior to the telemedicine encounter.
 The intent is to allow Arkansas licensed physicians with access to the patient’s medical record to establish a professional relationship with the patient using any technology deemed appropriate by the provider, including telephone, to diagnose, treat and, if clinically appropriate, prescribe a non-controlled drug to the Arkansas patient.
 Physicians providing telemedicine services to patients in Arkansas are encouraged to consult with the Arkansas Medical Board for updates regarding licensure and other requirements during the declared COVID-19 disaster.

-Two helpful articles on telemedicine and licensure as of March 19, 2020, are:
+Click here for a helpful articles on telemedicine and licensure as of March 19, 2020.